harryli0088/matrix-d3-react/README.md

 //matrix data, 2d array where each element is an object with fields:
 //r (row): the index of the corresponding element in rows
 //c (column): the index of the corresponding element in columns
-//z (count): the value of the count for this element, an input to colorFunction let matrix = [
+//z (count): the value of the count for this element, an input to colurFunction let matrix = [
   [ {"r":0,"c":0,"z":0}, {"r":0,"c":1,"z":0}, {"r":0,"c":2,"z":9} ],
   [ {"r":1,"c":0,"z":6}, {"r":1,"c":1,"z":7}, {"r":1,"c":2,"z":4} ],